opendatateam/udata/docs/administrative-tasks.md

 # Launching tasks

-uData provides a command line interface for most of the administrative tasks.
+udata provides a command line interface for most of the administrative tasks.

 You can get the documentation related to all tasks with: